BOE receives hundreds of emails about fall sports and activities ahead of meeting

 “I’m gonna stand up for my kids,” said Miner.
 “My son is the most important thing to me and what he wants and needs is important so I most definitely will be on the sidelines with him and show the board that we aren’t going anywhere.
 We want to play.”

 Miner’s son is a senior wide receiver at Northwest High School.
-She like many other Wichitans is fighting for a fall season.
+She, like many others in Wichita, is fighting for a fall season.

 Miner created a support page on Facebook, which now has more than 3,000 members.
 The page is flooded with reason why people are supporting fall activities and many people are going as far as contacting board members themselves.